alexismgjackson-github/watcherv1/README.md

 ## FUTURE UPDATES

 - Solve existing bugs
-- Convert app from JavaScript to React and React Router
+- Convert app from JavaScript to React and React Router (maybe Watcher v2)
 - Add filtering of movies via genres in the watchlist
 - Toggle completed of movies in the watchlist